Lotame/LotameDMP-IOS/README.md

 ### Initialization

-LotameDMP is a singleton that must be intiialized with a client id once before using it.
+LotameDMP is a singleton that must be initialized with a client id once before using it.
 Run the following command before executing any other calls:

 ```swift
 DMP.initialize("YOUR_CLIENT_ID_NUMBER")